 Customers have come to expect self-service kiosks at fast-food and fast-casual restaurants.
 Self-service kiosks are used to help reduce the chances of human error while ordering.
 Guests can now input their order and customize it, taking as long as they like.

 These kiosks help reduce paper waste by cutting down on paper receipts and paper menus.
-Self-service kiosks also allow restaurants to make menu changes on the fly without wasting paper menus and printing new ones.
+Self-service kiosks software also allow restaurants to make menu changes on the fly without wasting paper menus and printing new ones.

 Even though this technology will cost a lot upfront, the restaurant’s long-term cost savings and the environment make money well spent.